saffronliyan/Web-based-Data-Mining-Tool-by-R-Shiny/README.md

 # Web-based-Data-Mining-Tool-by-R-Shiny
-### Code was written in 2013.
-R and Shiny package will need to be upgraded to work.
+### Code was written in 2013 and will need to modified to work in the lastest version of R and Shiny package.